tlanettepollard/tlanettepollard/README.md

 <img src="https://github.com/tlanettepollard/tlanettepollard/blob/master/Trista%20Lanette%20PollardUp3.png" alt="banner that says Trista Lanette Pollard, Web Designer alongside picture of Trista">

-I am a self-taught **Web Designer/Developer**.
+I am a self-taught **Web Developer**.
 I started my coding journey with introducing my 2nd grade students to the [Hour of Code](www.code.org) in 2010.
 That's when I became hooked on computer coding.
 So in 2017 I began to officially study **Frontend Web Development** with [FreeCodeCamp](https://freecodecamp.org) and [Udacity](https://www.udacity.com/).
 My passion is creating and designing web pages.
 Now, after 29 years of teaching, I am using my creativity and attention to detail to design beautiful, engaging, and functional websites.
 Some of the technologies I enjoy working in are HTML, CSS, JavaScript, and more recently, ReactJS.
 I also have experience in using frameworks such as Bootstrap and Sass.

 ----